We talked about Fairmined Gold at Skrein Jewellery in Vienna There is sustainable gold.

 This is a fascinating topic for anyone interested in sustainable jewellery, the environment and the future of the jewellery industry.
-Because true luxury is to wear beautiful jewellery knowing that their production hasn’t harmed the environment but also, it has helped improve the lives of underprivileged people in poor communities.
+Because true luxury is wearing beautiful jewellery knowing that its production hasn’t harmed the environment but also, it has helped improve the lives of underprivileged people in poor communities.

 What is Fair Gold?

 Fair Gold is the gold of the future because it doesn’t cause massive environmental damages nor violates human rights.
 Fair gold can come from recycled gold from private jewellery that is already in circulation.
 Therefore, this gold does not put any more strain on the environment.
 It can also come from certified gold from mines that meet the high standards of working and environmental conditions.

 In Austria, for example, all jewellers use fair gold, mainly recycled, provided by the most important gold supplier in the country, Ögussa.

 It is a label that certifies gold as being sourced from responsibly managed and empowered community miners.
 This gold is mined by artisanal small-scale miners who have to meet a set of criteria.
 For example, mine should not use child labour.
 On the contrary, it should have decent working conditions, environmental protection that minimizes the ecological footprint of mining.
 Not to mention, where possible, restoring or replacing biodiversity.
 Fairmined Gold is committed to focusing on social development that promotes the well-being of the communities.